Merit Systems Protection Board Lawyers

-- Retirement matters involving final determinations that affect current or former federal employees under the Civil Service Retirement System (CSRS) or the Federal Employees’ Retirement System (FERS) and the Federal Erroneous Retirement Coverage Corrections Act (FERCCA);
+- Retirement cases for federal employees under the Civil Service Retirement System (CSRS) or the Federal Employees’ Retirement System (FERS) and the Federal Erroneous Retirement Coverage Corrections Act (FERCCA)

 - Suitability Cases

 The MSPB Appeals Process

 It is important to understand that the MSPB appeals process, which begins with the filing of a Form 185 or by e-filing, can be very similar to civil litigation and an attorney is likely needed.
 The MSPB administrative court process is much like being in civil litigation so it is important to have the representation of an experienced MSPB lawyer.

 The Start of an MSPB Appeal